 The study’s first author, Brendan Heiden, MD, a surgical resident and research fellow at Washington University, said, “While the patient demographics may not be uniformly comparable to the overall U.S. population, the general patterns of lung cancer care and health outcomes are similar between veterans and nonveterans.
 This means our findings are very likely to be relevant for the broad population of early-stage lung cancer patients.”

-Through this study, scientists defined the time to surgery as the period between the patient’s most recent CT scan.
+Through this study, scientists defined the time of surgery as the period between the patient’s most recent CT scan.

 Seventy percent of patients underwent surgery within 12 weeks.
 Such patients span lived 7.5 months longer than those who did not — 76.1 months compared with 68.6 months.